LemurDaniel-Solutions/BICEP__Naming-Module/README.md

 ## **Bicep Naming-Module POC** - An approach to handle consistent naming in Bicep-Modules

-#### I haven't foud anything else good for naming in Bicep yet and Microsoft just always seems to use vars and implement Naming in every Module.
+#### I haven't foud anything else good for naming in Bicep yet and Microsoft just always seems to use vars and implement naming in every module.
 So sharing this one here for a centralised solution.
 Hope it helps anyone else 🚀😊

 <br>

-This approach for a naming-module uses:
+This approach for a Naming-Module uses:
 - [User Defined Functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions)
 - [Import and Export](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-import)

 <br>

-> <span style="color:orange">**Since `User Defined Functions` were release with Bicep 0.26.x, this Approach requires Bicep 0.26.x or higher**</span>
+> <span style="color:orange">**Since `User Defined Functions` were release with Bicep 0.26.x, this approach requires Bicep 0.26.x or higher**</span>

 > <span style="color:orange">**In some previous version it can be activated as an experimental feature**</span>